VinEdw/dm42-programs/README.md

 Program to create a custom menu containing the hyperbolic trig functions.

-### `T/D`

-Program to edit the custom menu to contain time and date functions on the second and third rows.

 ### `FRAC`

 Take the input number on the stack and show the fraction approximation (within a tolerance of $1 \times 10^{-9}$).